aminaghoul/sentiment_analysis_amazon/README.md

 With the dataset from Kaggle : Amazon Reviews for Sentiment Analysis

-The goal is to predict a review if it is positive or negative using machine learning algorithms.
+The goal is to predict if a review is positive or negative using machine learning algorithms.